New Jersey Pregnancy Discrimination Attorneys

 - Unsubstantiated reasons for termination or changes: If an employer changes your status or fires you and gives a reason that lacks substances, it may be a cover for discrimination.
 For example, if you are let go because they are doing away with your job title, but post a job opening for your now vacant position, that could hint at the fact the company had ulterior motives.

 - Compared treatment of other employees: Patterns of behavior may point towards discriminatory practices.
-If no pregnant women ever hold their job until delivery, that may be a red flag.
+If no pregnant woman has ever held their job until delivery, that may be a red flag.
 If a pregnant employee is being treated differently from a reasonably similar colleague, that may be another red flag.

 - Lack of accommodations: As we noted above, pregnant workers have a right to reasonable accommodations during their pregnancy, similar to temporarily disabled employees.
 If you’re asked to continue picking up heavy crates, for example, that could be a sign of discrimination.